sutoiku/puffin/docs/Client.md

 ```

 In this example, the client calls a first remote query engine, which in turns calls a second remote query engine, hence the cascade.

+## Scheduled Remote Data Fetching and Local Caching
+Personal computers are becoming increasingly powerful, and DuckDB offers excellent performance on datasets that are 10 GB to 100 GB in size.
+Unfortunately, downloading that much data from the cloud to the local client can take a long time, especially if such large datasets change on a regular basis (*e.g.* Yesterday's transactions).
+Fortunately, if the user's local DuckDB client can be invoked through some kind of API by another client-side application like a scheduler, the user can easily create a schedule that would automatically trigger the download of large datasets at night, allowing interactive queries on local data during the day.

+If remote data is available as files, it can be fetched through the standard `httpfs` extension.
+If it is available as files that need to be filtered, it can be fetched using a standard `SELECT` statement.
+And if it requires a complex query that must be excuted cloud-side, it can be fectched using the proposed `SELECT THROUGH` syntax.
+Either way, this mechanism will work out of the box, on any platform (Linux, MacOS, Windows), with any client (*e.g.* Excel, Jupyter, RStudio).